TL;DR

 Three /compact mistakes

+Compacting reactively, at 90%+ usage.
 By the time you notice latency, the bloat has already been priced in for many turns.
 Compact early, compact often.

+Trusting the default summary to preserve case-facts.
 The default summary is generic.
-If your task depends on specific account IDs, prior decisions, or a multi-step plan, name them in the /compact hint.
+If your task depends on specific account IDs, prior decisions, or a multi-step plan, name them in the

-Compaction inside the existing session doesn't undo the prior tokens — they were already paid for.
+Not restarting in a fresh chat after compacting.
+Compaction inside the existing session doesn't undo the prior tokens - they were already paid for.
 The full win comes from compacting AND opening a fresh chat with the summary.

 Sources